 It is important that you and your partner both have access to bank accounts.
 This helps to ensure financial security for you both.
 Consider obtaining legal advice.
 You might wish to have an Enduring Power of Attorney.
 This means you can appoint someone to make financial decisions for you.
 They can use your bank accounts and pay your bills.
 They can also sell or buy property or shares on your behalf.

 Various resources and organisations provide practical help and advice to help with finances during and after an illness.
+Here we list some of them.

 Information can be obtained through the Centrelink website or by phoning 13 27 17.
 Services Australia also has financial information services.
 They offer a confidential interview.